The original Gaelic form of MacSharry was O Foghladha, derived from the word "foghladha," which means "plunderer."

 Early Notables of the MacSharry family (pre 1700)

-Notable among the family name at this time was John Henry Foley, sculptor in Dublin; Richard Foley (1580-1657), English ironmaster, best known from the folktale of "Fiddler Foley"; Thomas Foley (1617-1677), an English ironmaster and politician who sat in the House of Commons between 1659 and 1677; Robert Foley (1624-1676), of...
-Another 78 words (6 lines of text) are included under the topic Early MacSharry Notables in all our PDF Extended History products and printed products wherever possible.
+Notable among the family name at this time was John Henry Foley, sculptor in Dublin; Richard Foley (1580-1657), English ironmaster, best known from the folktale of "Fiddler Foley"; Thomas Foley (1617-1677), an English ironmaster and politician who sat in the House of Commons between 1659 and 1677; Robert Foley (1624-1676), of Stourbridge, regarded as the most important ironmaster of his time in the west Midlands...
+Another 64 words (5 lines of text) are included under the topic Early MacSharry Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the MacSharry family to the New World and Oceana

 left their homeland in astonishing numbers during the 19th century in search of a better life.
 Although individual reasons vary, most of these Irish families